michaelberens/picomesh/README.md

 - [ ] Calculation of discrete differential operators (e.g. Laplace-Beltrami) or integrals and differentials (divergence, rotation, gradient)
 - [ ] Quasi-Isometric Parameterization (heat method)

+## Why?

+Why make another library for dealing with triangle meshes?
+Large libraries can be either intimidating to pick up or take lots of time to extract the important features from.
+Dealing with the biolerplate that surrounds the useful parts can be a major time sink.
+Thus, I'd like to make small geometry processing 'modules' that can work together but can easily be fed data with STL containers.